The author is passionate about electronics, computers, and handicrafts.

-- Why it is important to have a good cooling system to keep the CPU at the right temperatures.
+- Why it is important to have a good cooling system to keep the CPU at the right temperatures

-- Why it is so important to keep the CPU from overheating.
+- Why it is so important to keep the CPU from overheating

 Common CPU Terms

-Central Processing Unit, or the heart and brains of the computer.
+Central Processing Unit, or the heart and brains of the computer

-A sequence of ones and zeros, or the language into which your CPU translates all data.
+A sequence of ones and zeros, or the language into which your CPU translates all data

 Arithmetical Logical Unit, responsible for all mathematical and logical operations

-Tracks which instructions the CPU should execute next when processing data.
+Tracks which instructions the CPU should execute next when processing data

-The speed at which one operation is performed per second.
+The speed at which one operation is performed per second

-A CPU with two or more independent cores, so it can do more than one thing at once.
+A CPU with two or more independent cores, so it can do more than one thing at once

 The Brains of the Computer

 Let's say we are using a calculator to add two numbers.
 You enter the numbers using your keyboard.
 The keyboard controller turns all of that information into binary code.
-Binary code consist of sequences of 0 and 1.
-This information is this sent to the registry and then transferred to the CPU.
+Binary code consists of sequences of 0 and 1.
+This information is then sent to the registry and then transferred to the CPU.
 The CPU has an integrated ALU (Arithmetical Logical Unit).
 The ALU is responsible for all mathematical and logical operations.

 Your request to add two numbers comes to the CPU and is transferred to the ALU.
 The ALU adds the binary numbers and returns the answer to the CPU, which transfers the answer to an output device.